aberhamm/exam-study-app/docs/generating-questions-from-important-sections.md

 ## Overview

-The workflow consists of three steps:
+The workflow consists of three main steps:

 1. **Extract** important sections from markdown documentation
 2. **Generate** exam questions using AI (via OpenRouter)
-3. **Import** generated questions into MongoDB
+3. **Import** generated questions into MongoDB (with optional post-processing)

 ## Prerequisites